 With our next steps we returned into the Muslim quarter and continued our quest to absorb the place, the people, and the history.
 Dale got a haircut, and I watched intently as a Arab man sat inches from me and entrusted the barber to sharpen his straight razor and shave away.
 Three minutes of precise shaving and good as new.
 Feeling fresh and crisp and ready to take on the rest of the day in the market.

 A young man of four or five made us a fresh squeezed pomegranate juice.
 He was extremely well mannered and the apple of his dads eye.
 “He is a good business man” dad remarked as junior took our shekels.
-A little further on in our stroll I decided to haggle with a shop keeper.
+I decided to haggle with a shop keeper.
 He started at 300 Shekels.
 I countered with 60.
 He worked the game hard until I walked away for the last time, He chased me down with his final offer of 60.
 1-0 Mark.
 That never happens!

 We are now back relaxing on the terrace and contemplating Palestine tomorrow.
 Shabbat is soon over and the Beer Bazaar should be opening their draft taps Inshallah.